Resonant switching current detector based on underdamped Josephson junctions: Results

 The plasma peak corresponds to the resonant condition $\omega \simeq \omega_p(i_{sp})$, yielding,

 Fig. \ref{fig:fig2} (d) shows split-histograms at different MW frequencies.
 It can be seen that $i_{sp}$ moves upwards with reducing $\omega$, in accord with Eq.
-(14).
+(16).
 Figs. \ref{fig:fig2} (e) and (f) show MW amplitude dependencies of (e) peak currents and (d) heights, $g_{max}$, for several MW frequencies.
-From Fig. \ref{fig:fig2} (e) it is seen that $i_{smax}$ decay approximately parabolically with $i_{MW}$.
+From Fig. \ref{fig:fig2} (e) it is seen that $i_{smax}$ decays approximately parabolically with $i_{MW}$.
 The $i_{smax}(i_{MW})$ dependency becomes stronger with increasing $\omega$, which is in contrast to Eq.
 (4), but in line with Eq.
-(14).
+(16).

 The bifurcation region can be extremely narrow: in Fig. \ref{fig:fig2} (c) it starts at $i_{MW}\simeq 0.00112$ and finishes at 0.00115.
-Its width, $\delta I_{MW} \simeq 3\times 10^{-5}I_{c_0}$, is two orders of magnitude narrower than that in the absence of MW, as shown in Fig. \ref{fig:fig1} (b).
-The extremely narrow bifurcation region indicates an extraordinary sensitivity to MW.
-However, the problem for detector application is in the presence of a threshold $i_{MW}$, below which the response is practically zero.
-This follows from the independence of sub-threshold $I_{smax}$ and $g_{max}$ on $i_{MW}$, as shown by open symbols in Figs. \ref{fig:fig2} (e) and (f).
-From Figs. \ref{fig:fig2} (d-f) it can be seen that the threshold is reduced with reducing frequency and disappears when the two peaks merge, $i_{sp}=i_{s0}$.
+Its width, $\delta I_{MW} \simeq 3\times 10^{-5}I_{c_0}$, is two orders of magnitude narrower than that in the absence of MW, see Fig. \ref{fig:fig1} (b).
+A very small $\delta I_{MW}$ implies a very high sensitivity to MW.
+However, the problem for detector application is in the presence of a threshold $i_{MW}$, needed for reaching the bifurcation point, below which the response is much smaller.
+This can be seen from the almost constant sub-threshold $I_{smax}$ and $g_{max}$, as shown by open symbols in Figs. \ref{fig:fig2} (e) and (f).
+From Figs. \ref{fig:fig2} (d-f) it can be seen that the threshold is reduced with reducing frequency and disappears when the two peaks merge,

+This is the optimal operation condition for SCD.
 At this point the plasma resonance occurs within the accessible bias range for $i_{MW}\rightarrow 0$.
-For the chosen parameters in Fig. \ref{fig:fig2}, this occurs at $w=0.47~\omega_{p0}$, indicated by the black line in Fig. \ref{fig:fig2} (f).
+For the chosen parameters in Fig. \ref{fig:fig2}, this occurs at $\omega=0.47~\omega_{p0}$, indicated by the black line in Fig. \ref{fig:fig2} (f).
 Inverting Eq.
-(14), we can see that SCD has optimal sensitivity at
+(16), we can see that SCD has optimal sensitivity at

-At higher frequencies the threshold appears.
+At higher frequencies the bifurcation threshold appears.
 At lower frequencies switching occurs before reaching the resonant conditions.